🔄

 Speaking to a live agent is one of the most efficient ways to get insight into why your account was disabled and how to potentially restore access.
 Always remain professional, clear, and provide any information they request promptly.

-Prevent Your Facebook Ad Account Being Disabled Again
+Prevent Your Facebook Ad Account From Being Disabled Again

 Whether you’ve had your hand slapped or not, here are some tips to keep you from having to deal with losing your account: